KeepBotting/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 Maemo Fremantle does mostly work really well in Portrait mode), but there were some real show stopping bugs, in particular `#214
 <https://github.com/maemo-leste/bugtracker/issues/214>`_, which resulted in the
-entire desktop been drawn offscreen.
+entire desktop being drawn offscreen.
 Some bugs still remain, like `#283
 <https://github.com/maemo-leste/bugtracker/issues/283>`_ and these affect the
 Pinephone in a negative way.